 The Apple iPhone 12 models came with a refreshed design, offering squarer edges more like the iPhone 4 or 5.
 It's therefore likely that the iPhone 13 models will stick with this design as a design refresh two years running would be unusual.

-We're hoping to see a reduced notch at the top of the screen of the 2021 models though, or better still, no notch at all.
+We're hoping to see a reduced notch at the top of the screen of the 2021 models though - which has been suggested in rumours - or better still, no notch at all.
 A patent has previously been filed for a notch-less phone, but how Face ID would be accommodated remains a puzzle.
+It's also been said that a notchless phone won't arrive until 2023.

 - All OLED